Vatuu/silent-hill-decomp/docs/Analysis Guide.md

 ### .rodata / code offset mismatch

 If the function makes use of .rodata, you may notice the .rodata offsets can be wildly different compared to the original ASM.
-If they appear in blue, this happens because the context includes code for other functions that also use the same .rodata, causing that reference to be added before the .rodata of the function you're working on.
+If they appear in blue, this happens because the context includes code for other functions that have their own .rodata, causing that to be added before the .rodata of the function you're working on.

 This is an easy fix: simply edit the context and remove all function code after the function and struct declarations.
 Note that static inlines can usually be left in the context, unless those are causing decompilation issues.